Deltares/hydromt_delwaq/docs/user_guide/generic_delwaq_EM_prepare.rst

 ..
 Tip::

-    This page contains additional information on the generic D-Emissions module, not direclty related to the HydroMT-delwaq plugin.
+    This page contains additional information on the generic D-Emissions module, not directly related to the HydroMT-delwaq plugin.

 In order to run the D-Emissions module of DELWAQ, an input file is used to set up all the relevant run information such as substances and processes to include, run time information, data and model parameters to use etc. This is set up in a **.inp** file.
 A template of such